 For immediate release:

-“Current state laws are unclear as to whether or not EMS providers are eligible for the death benefit like police and firefighters,” said Macer.
-“I think society may not be sufficiently informed on the dangerous challenges facing EMS workers.
-These individuals travel an uncertain pathway by putting their lives at risk in order to save the lives of others.”
+“Current state laws are unclear as to whether or not EMS providers are eligible for the death benefit like police and firefighters,” Macer noted.

 EMS providers are seven times more likely to be killed in the line of duty than other public safety officers.
-Automobile wrecks and violent acts are huge contributing factors to this figure.
+Violent acts and automobile accidents largely contribute to this number.